Curriculum Notes Year 8

 • CAD/CAM.

 It is a very exciting time for the Design and Technology department with the construction of the new, purpose-built Science and Technology building.
-It is our hope we will have first teaching in the new design workshop at the beginning of the spring term.
+As the department continues to grow, the pupils can look forward to experimenting with new machines and processes which will ultimately enrich their Design and Technology experience.

 Drama

-In addition to the weekly lesson, there is a Drama Club for Year 8 pupils, private lessons with the opportunity to take LAMDA exams and all pupils are expected to participate in the summer senior production.
+Private lessons with the opportunity to take LAMDA exams are available and all pupils are invited to participate in the Senior production.
 Theatre visits will be arranged when appropriate performances are available.

 Music